Working from home to remain as default; Jobs Support Scheme extended for certain sectors

 SINGAPORE: Working from home will remain the default arrangement, even as Singapore transitions to Phase 3 (Heightened Alert) in the coming weeks.

-“Employers should ensure that employees who are able to work from home continue to do so," said co-chair of the COVID-19 multi-ministry task force press conference Lawrence Wong on Thursday (Jun 10).
+“Employers should ensure that employees who are able to work from home continue to do so," said co-chair of the COVID-19 multi-ministry task force Lawrence Wong on Thursday's (Jun 10) press conference.

 “We think that’s still necessary in order to minimise movement and to minimise risk,” he said.